 - On a small plate or bowl, add a generous layer of Romesco sauce.
 Top with the cooked mackerel and serve with a generous spoon of salsa.

-Morcilla, Quail Eggs & Pepper Pinchos
+Morcilla, Eggs & Pepper Pinchos

 Ingredients – Serves 4: